What is AWS IAM?

 AWS Identity and Access Management (IAM) enables you to handle AWS services and resources securely with a command line or without.
 Using the AWS IAM, you can create and manage AWS users, groups, policies, and roles.
-You can also use permissions to allow and deny their access to specific AWS services like EC2, Lambda, S3, CloudTrail, and many other services, etc.
+You can also use permissions to allow and deny their access to specific AWS resources and services.

 IAM Key Features

 - Temporary credentials

 - Free to use